vsilaev/tascalate-concurrent/README.md

 ```
 The returned decorator will use the specified executor for all nested asynchronous composition methods without explicit `Executor` parameter.
 So, at any point, you are able to switch to the desired default asynchronous executor and keep using it for all nested composition call.

+To summarize, with Tascalate Concurrent you have the following options to control what is the default aynchronous executor:
+1. The latest explicit `Executor` passed to `*Async` method is used for derived `Promise`-s -- the default option.
+2. Single default `Executor` passed to the root `CompletableTask.asyncOn(Executor executor, true)` call is propageted through the whole chain.
+This is the only option variant supported with `CompletableFuture` in Java 9+, though, with custom coding.
+3. Redefine `Executor` with `defaultAsyncOn(Executor executor)` for all derived `Promise`-s.
 Having the best of three(!) worlds, the only responsibility of the library user is to use these options consistently!

 The last thing that should be mentioned is a typical task when you would like to start interruptible blocking method after completion of the standard `CompletableFuture`.
 The following utility method is defined in the `CompletableTask`:
 ```java
 public static <T> Promise<T> waitFor(CompletionStage<T> stage, Executor executor)